Faroe Islands: Sports

-The Faroe Islands applied to the IOC for full Faroese membership in 1984, but as of 2017 the Faroe Islands are still not a member of the IOC.
+The Faroe Islands applied to the IOC for full membership in 1984, but as of 2017 the Faroe Islands are still not members of the IOC.
 At the 2015 European Games in Baku, Azerbaijan, the Faroe Islands were not allowed to compete under the Faroese flag; they were, however, allowed to compete under the Ligue Européenne de Natation flag.
 Before this, the Faroese prime minister Kaj Leo Holm Johannesen had a meeting with the IOC president Thomas Bach in Lausanne on 21 May 2015 to discuss Faroese membership in the IOC.

 Faroese people are very active in sports; they have domestic competitions in football, handball, volleyball, badminton, swimming, outdoor rowing (Faroese kappróður) and indoor rowing in rowing machines, horse riding, shooting, table tennis, judo, golf, tennis, archery, gymnastics, cycling, triathlon, running, and other competitions in athletics.

-During 2014, the Faroe Islands was given the opportunity to compete in the Electronic Sports European Championship (ESEC) in esports.
-5 players, all of Faroese nationality, faced Slovenia in the first round, eventually getting knocked out with a 0–2 score.
+During 2014, the Faroe Islands were allowed to compete in the Electronic Sports European Championship (ESEC) in esports.
+Five players, all of the Faroese nationality, faced Slovenia in the first round, eventually being knocked out with a 0–2 score.

 At the 2016 Baku Chess Olympiad, the Faroe Islands got their first chess grandmaster.
-Helgi Ziska won his third GM norm, and thus won the title of chess grandmaster.
+Helgi Ziska won his third GM norm and thus won the title of chess grandmaster.

-The Faroe Islands was given another chance to compete internationally in esports, this time at the 2018 Northern European Minor Championship.
-The team captain was Rókur Dam Norðoy.